FluxML/Optimisers.jl/docs/src/index.md

 To temporarily prevent training from affecting some parameters, use [freeze!](@ref Optimisers.freeze!) and `thaw!`.
 They work by mutating all `Leaf`s of the state tree, or part of it.
+This method is used for Flux ≥ 14.

 ```julia
 using Flux, Optimisers